leminlimez/Nugget/README.md

   - Spotlight
   - Voice Control
 - PosterBoard: Animated wallpapers and descriptors.
-  - Community wallpapers can be found [here](https://cowabun.ga/wallpapers)
+  - Community wallpapers can be found [here][WallpapersWebsite]
-  - See documentation on the structure of tendies files in `documentation.md`
+  - See documentation on the structure of tendies files in [documentation.md](documentation.md)
 - Risky (Hidden) Options:
   - Disable thermalmonitord
   - OTA Killer